NadaAlinour/NadaAlinour/README.md

 # 💫 Hello 🙂
-I'm a senior computer and communications engineering student passionate about learning new technologies and working in a team :)
+I'm a senior computer and communications engineering student and I enjoy learning new technologies and working in a team :)
-Currently learning Angular, Ruby on Rails and taking an IBM Data Science course.
-Continuing to work on my latest projects to apply new things learned and to further improve their quality and value.

 # 💻 Tech Stack